iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Averaged Mapping.md

 **Properties**:
 1. The set of averaged operator is closed under composition.
 2. It's definitely a subset of Lipschitz Operators.
+3. This class includes the class of firmly non-expansive operators.
+It's also strictly weaker than the class of firmly non-expansive operator.

 ---
 ### **Characterizations**